danielemegna/dotnet-aoc-2023/README.md

 VSCode can use devcontainers to be configured with the proper extensions and without dotnet executable locally installed.

-Do do it, install the [related extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) (`ms-vscode-remote.remote-containers`) and reopen vscode in Dev Container mode.
+In order to proceed, install the [related extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) (`ms-vscode-remote.remote-containers`) and reopen vscode in Dev Container mode.

 > the first run can take some minutes to install and setup properly container and vscode extensions